aws-samples/serverless-data-analytics/Lab2/README.md

    vi.
 You will be presented with a message **Congratulations**! **You are signed up for Amazon QuickSight!** on successful sign up.
 Click on **Go to Amazon QuickSight**.

-6. **Before continuing with the following steps, make sure you are in the N. Virginia Region to edit permissions** Now, on the Amazon QuickSight dashboard, navigate to User Settings page on the Top-Right section and click **Manage QuickSight**.
+6. **Before continuing with the following steps, make sure you are in the N. Virginia Region to edit permissions.**

+Now, on the Amazon QuickSight dashboard, navigate to User Settings page on the Top-Right section and click **Manage QuickSight**.

 ![image](https://s3.amazonaws.com/us-east-1.data-analytics/labcontent/reinvent2017content-abd313/lab2/qsimage4.PNG)